Share Your Escapes: Ella in Stockholm

 Get to know Shianne Stannard, our Risk Manager

-Shianne has been at Secret Escapes for over 3 years and is about to start a level 6 Senior Risk and Compliance Specialist degree apprenticeship.
+Shianne has been at Secret Escapes for 5 years and has just completed a level 6 Senior Risk and Compliance Specialist degree apprenticeship.

 A massive thank you to all of our apprentices who took part in our posts this week, it’s been great to hear how they have been developing their skills and knowledge in their chosen career paths.